Cranebrook

 Cranebrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely affecting the region.
-Key initiatives include Nepean Business Park, located at 14-278 Old Castlereagh Road in Cranebrook, and Laycock Street Residential Subdivision.
-The following list details projects of notable relevance.
+AreaSearch has identified 14 projects that could affect this region.
+Notable ones include Nepean Business Park, located at 14-278 Old Castlereagh Road in Cranebrook, and Penrith Lakes Employment Lands.
+The Cranebrook Retail Development and Laycock Street Residential Subdivision are also key initiatives.
+The following list details those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.